Understanding Transaction Rules

 Set Type to Income for money coming in (salary, rent received, dividends) and Expense for money going out (mortgage, insurance, subscriptions).
 The forecast adds income occurrences to your balance and subtracts expense occurrences.

-You can attach categories and tags to a rule to group related items.
+You can attach an optional category to a rule to group related items.
 Categories carry a colour and are useful for high-level groupings such as "Housing" or "Transport".
-Tags are free-form labels for finer classification.
-Both are optional.
+Create and manage categories from an account's Settings screen, or create one while you are editing a rule.